AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/repository-service-api-quick-starts.md

  // This quick start deletes Loan.xdp from Applications/FormsApplication/1.0/FormsFolder
- //If this XDP is not located in this folder, an exception is thrown
+ //If this XDP is not in this folder, an exception is thrown
  //Ensure that you create a AEM Forms application named FormsApplication using Workbench public class DeleteResource {